Burn Boot Camp Franchise Financial FAQ

 What kind of territory does a Burn Boot Camp franchise include?

-Burn Boot Camp franchises are granted a protected territory tied to the approved business location, with boundaries generally based on local population density.
+Burn Boot Camp franchises are granted a protected territory tied to the approved business location, with boundaries based on local population density:

-• If fewer than 50,000 people live within a three-mile radius of the approved location, the protected territory typically consists of that three-mile radius.
+• If fewer than 50,000 people live within a three-mile radius of the approved location, the protected territory is that three-mile radius.

-As long as the franchise partner remains in compliance with the franchise agreement, Burn Boot Camp generally will not establish or license another Burn Boot Camp location within that protected territory.
+As long as the franchise partner remains in compliance with the franchise agreement, Burn Boot Camp will not establish or license another Burn Boot Camp location within the protected territory.

 What training does Burn Boot Camp provide franchise owners?

-After opening, Burn Boot Camp may provide continuing education programs and additional training opportunities for franchise partners and staff to support operational performance and system standards.
+After opening, Burn Boot Camp may provide continuing education programs and additional training opportunities for franchise partners and staff, including optional virtual education on Fitness Product and Sales topics.

 Do franchise owners need fitness experience?